Pathways to Further Education

 - Research programs to find deadlines and application requirements.

-- Register and prepare for any tests (e.g. GMAT, GRE).
+- Register and prepare for any tests (e.g. GMAT, GRE), using books or a prep course or both.

 - Complete your statement of purpose (personal statement) at least one month before the deadline to allow time for feedback.